-Step 1: Shut the grill down
+Shut the grill down

-Coals can always take a very long time to cool down, and it’s also not always clear if they’re still burning or not, I recommend leaving the grill for up 48 hours, with all vents closed.
+Coals can always take a very long time to cool down, and it’s also not always clear if they’re still burning or not, I recommend leaving the grill for up to 48 hours, with all vents closed.
 While it might not take this long to extinguish, it’s important to be absolutely certain.

-Step 2: Remove ashes and briquettes
+Remove ashes and briquettes

 Once the 48 hours have passed and your grill has completely cooled down, you can remove the burned out briquettes and ashes.

 Wrap the sheet up carefully and dispose of it in a metal trash can or carrier.
-Any sign of an ember can put plastic at risk of burning or melting, so avoid at all costs using a plastic garbage can or bin.
+Any sign of an ember can put plastic at risk of burning or melting, so avoid using a plastic garbage can or bin at all costs.

 If the coals are still very hot, it means that they will continue burning in the metallic container and generate more ashes.
 The best alternative in this case is to remove them one by one and dip into a bucket of water.

 Always wait until it has completely cooled down, even if this is 48 hours down the line.
 Coals burn at very high temperatures, and dousing them with water can lead to cracks in your grill.
-Another danger created by pouring water directly onto the grill is that it will create harsh levels of steam and will disperse hot ash, in turn causing nasty burns.
+Another danger created by pouring water directly onto coals is that it will create harsh levels of steam and will disperse hot ash, in turn causing nasty burns.

-Step 4: Clean the grill out
+Clean the grill out

-On the lower parts of the grill, and especially on the grill grates, be sure to use a wire brush.
-At your own preferred intervals, clean the grilling grates using soap and water.
+On the lower parts of the grill, and especially on the grates, be sure to use a wire brush.
+At your own preferred intervals, clean the grates using soap and water.
 It’s important to lubricate these parts using silicone spray.
 The spray acts as a good anti-rusting agent, thus improving the lifespan of your charcoal grill.

-Step 5: Return leftover briquettes
+Return leftover briquettes

 When they have completely cooled down, put the cold briquettes back in the bottom halve of your grill so that we can use them again next time.
 Be sure to use a pair of tongs.